tango-controls/TangoSourceDistribution/README.md

 ## How to build

-The following packages must be installed if one wants to build the package localy:
+The following packages must be installed if one wants to build the TangoSourceDistribution localy:

 `sudo apt-get install -y build-essential cmake autoconf libtool ant omniidl libomniorb4-dev libcos4-dev libomnithread3-dev libzmq3-dev`